kajaoss/firefox-android-back-button-close-tab/README.md

 // This runs on every page
 if (window.history.length <= 1) {
     // We are at the start of the tab history
-    // Listen for a back button press (this is hard to trap in JS on mobile, but possible via 'popstate') window.addEventListener('popstate', function(event) {
+    // Listen for a back button press via 'popstate' window.addEventListener('popstate', function(event) {
          window.close(); // Try to force close the tab });